7.1 Subgroup Analyses using the Mixed-Effects-Model

 no intervention and

-The function to do a subgroup analysis using the mixed-effects-model with these paramters looks like this.
+The function to do a subgroup analysis using the mixed-effects-model with these parameters looks like this.

 The results of the subgroup analysis are displayed under

-Results for subgroups (fixed effect model).
-We see that, while the pooled effects of the subgroups differ quite substantially (g = 0.41-0.78), this difference is not statistically significant.
+Subgroup Results.
+We also see that, while the pooled effects of the subgroups differ quite substantially (\(g\) = 0.41-0.78), this difference is not statistically significant.

 This can be seen under